 SALT runs each year from August to July.
-Participation at orientation and re-entry retreats, both held in Akron, Pa., are mandatory for all SALTers.
+Participation at orientation and re-entry retreats, both held in Akron, PA., are mandatory for all SALTers, with travel costs covered by MCC.
 You leave for your international placement from Akron immediately following orientation.

 The best SALTers:

 - Are flexible and adaptable

 - Don’t come as experts, but are ready to serve and learn from others